by Kathleen Belanger

 I just attended a piano concert with a breathtaking Chopin Sonata for the finale.
 I couldn’t help thinking about all the elements integrated into this sublime experience: the expertise of the composer who wrote the piece almost 200 years ago; the concert hall designed for superior acoustics; the funding that enabled the performance; the network of publicity that brought it to my attention; the volunteers taking tickets and staff working on all the other details; and, of course, the pianist, whose skill and artistry brought the piece to my own ears.

 Rural human services is much like a concert.
-In past issues I’ve discussed the importance of evidence-based services being tested, modified as necessary and provided in rural areas (Summer 2012)—which is akin to the composer who writes the music for others to play.
-I’ve discussed philanthropy (Spring 2012), important for delivering rural help, much like the funding that brings rural people classical music and the arts.
-I’ve also mentioned the importance of local collaborations and, possibly the most important of all, local contact with local people (Fall 2012).
+In past issues I’ve discussed the importance of evidence-based services being tested, modified as necessary and provided in rural areas (Summer 2012 – no longer available online)—which is akin to the composer who writes the music for others to play.
+I’ve discussed philanthropy (Spring 2012 – no longer available online), important for delivering rural help, much like the funding that brings rural people classical music and the arts.
+I’ve also mentioned the importance of local collaborations and, possibly the most important of all, local contact with local people (Fall 2012 – no longer available online).
 Like a concert event, the collaborations enable the outcome, and like a performer, the local contact brings it to the audience/user and makes it live in the present.

 Pathways Vermont appears to be one such concerted effort to achieve the health and well-being of those who were previously chronically homeless.
 The program utilizes the evidence-based Housing First model, with the philosophy that all people deserve the right to housing, and that housing must be provided before anything else can be done.
 It’s very hard to help people learn skills and get jobs, tackle substance or alcohol addictions and/or learn to cope with past abuse while they are experiencing continuing trauma and simply struggling to survive on the streets.
 Housing First utilizes a team approach with multidisciplinary staff, shared caseloads, and 1:10 staff/consumer ratios.
 However, because Vermont is rural, with limited public transportation and housing, job challenges, and fewer health and mental health specialists that are often located miles from the clients, Pathways Vermont’s rural adaption utilizes local service coordinators who establish and maintain relationships, and visit at least weekly in person to help clients access a range of services, tackle housing issues, etc. The local coordinators have 1:20 staff/consumer ratios, supplemented by regional specialists who provide health care, mental health treatment, employment services, and a range of tutoring and educational skills, and by a regional housing coordinator who finds housing and works directly with landlords.
 Finally, all clients are offered donated refurbished computers, and receive Internet access and in-person training in computer literacy.
 They learn to manage Google calendars, meet with staff in Google “hang outs,” and have not only online appointments for services, but access to employment applications, education and peer support.